 And redfish just might be the most famous inshore saltwater species out there in America.
 They can be found all the way up the east coast to as north as Maine and as far west as Texas!

-Turns out that redfish became so popular at such a rage pace back in the 80’s when Chef Paul Prudhomme’s Blackened Redfish recipe was published in his famous cookbook, that redfish soon became ‘overfished’ and placed on the “critically endangered” fish species list.
-No catch of redfish was allowed until just recently in the last few years.
+As it turns out, redfish became so popular at such a rage pace back in the 80’s when Chef Paul Prudhomme’s Blackened Redfish recipe was published in his famous cookbook, that redfish soon became ‘overfished’ and placed on the “critically endangered” fish species list.
+After that, the catch of redfish was not allowed until just recently in the last few years.

 Do you remember Paul Prudhomme’s best-selling cookbook?
 He was the ‘celebrity chef’ of the day (if there was one that is).
 I had to have a copy of my own during the food craze at that time:

-I’ll never forget baking his Spiced Pecan Cake with Pecan Frosting in 1985!
+I’ll never forget baking his Spiced Peca Cake with Pecan Frosting in 1985!
 It was this huge, towering, and very dense 3-layer cake that

-When the new PUBLIX food market opened up in our town, I asked the butcher if he knew about redfish and if it was available.
-Yes and yes, he happily replied.
+Meanwhile, when the new PUBLIX food market opened up in our town, I asked the butcher if he knew about redfish and if it was available.
+“Yes, and yes,” he happily replied.
 Within a week, redfish was special ordered for me and in my cart to prepare at home.